Junior Cycle: Junior Cycle grading

+while the previous system had A for 86 to 100%, B for 70 to 85, etc.

 After the exam

-It is not possible to fail Junior Cycle overall: all students continue to their next year of education no matter what their results, but most schools will not permit a student to take a Leaving Cert subject at Higher Level if they did not receive at least a Merit grade at Junior Cycle.
-The Junior Cycle (and more so, the Leaving Certificate) results take centre place in the Irish media during the week surrounding their release.
+It is not possible to fail the Junior Cycle overall: all students continue to their next year of education no matter what their results.

+The Junior Cycle / Junior Certificate (and even more, the Leaving Certificate) results take centre stage in the Irish media during the week surrounding their release.
 National and local newspapers publish various statistics about the exam and cover high achievers.

 Transition year

-Transition Year (TY) (Idirbhlian) is an optional one-year programme that can be taken in the year after the Junior Certificate in Ireland and is intended to make the senior cycle a three-year programme encompassing both Transition Year and Leaving Certificate.
-The idea of such a year is strange in other countries, as they don't have the same year.
+Transition Year (TY) (Idirbhlian) is a one-year programme that can be taken in the year after the Junior Certificate in Ireland, making the senior cycle of secondary school a three-year programme encompassing both Transition Year and the preparation for the Leaving Certificate.
+At a national level it is optional, but in some schools, it is mandatory.
 Transition Year was created as a result of the Programme for Economic and Social Progress which called for a six-year cycle of post-primary education.